TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Priority Constraints.md

 #### Constraints Tested:
 - System shall capture an image of the UAS in flight or the control station.
-- Images captured by the system shall be transmitted to the database in either a RAW or PNG format with a minimum resolution of 1080px720p.
+- Images captured by the system shall be transmitted to the database in either a RAW or PNG format with a minimum resolution of 1080p x 720p.
 - Servo motors shall be capable of reaching and maintaining angles required for image capture with a ± 10° range of accuracy.<!-- - Servo motors shall be capable of reaching required angles in a minimum time of 500 milliseconds after recieving the appropriate signal(s). -->
 - Camera system shall not draw more than 50 Watts of power.